 We follow no particular plan.
 We choose a church at random the day before our visit.
 We read newsletters online and look up TREND reports.
 That is all we know when we walk through their doors.

-Each week is a new adventure.
 Without exception, our visits have been pleasant and illuminating.

 We began to learn a lot about our brothers and sisters, but admit there is much more we could learn.
 We've condensed our findings here.
 They are not scientific.
 They represent only one morning in a church's life.
 Some were visited in summer and some on church holidays which undoubtedly skews statistics-but then Redeemer was declared closed, with no worship visits, no discussion about closing, and abandoned by SEPA leadership.
+In general, we did not begin to see congregations with worship attendance of more than 100 until we left Philadelphia and its nearest suburbs.

 We have found that there are many churches with statistics very similar to Redeemer's.
-We cannot help but won-der-Are they, too, in danger of being bullied into closing?
+We cannot help but wonder-Are they, too, in danger of being bullied into closing?
 We propose that if this is to be a continuing mission strategy for SEPA Lutherans that they conduct a thorough study of what happens to the members of churches when their congregations are bullied into closure.
 We do not think it advances any Godly cause.
 It erodes the foundation of mission and ministry and is devastating to individuals and communities.